rauhs/klang/README.md

 Events include showing/hiding the log overlay, new log, freezing the channel etc etc.

+## Increasing freeze buffer
+If you freeze the UI (aka "pause") you'll fill up a `core.async` sliding buffer.
+This means you will lose log messages eventually unless you thaw the UI.
+The current log buffer is 1000 messages but you may increase it by manually `swap!`ing the db field `:freeze-buffer`

 # Suggested log types
 I'll suggest those log types in order to have same string lengths (similar to supervisord):